notawakestudio/NUSConnect-Docs/docs/DeveloperGuide.md

 - meta data
 - collection of tags selected by the user
+- an optional string linking to a question

 A student cannot create tags but the module admins can create tags.
 This is to prevent too many random single use tags from popping up.